OpenVigil 1 and 2 are software packages

 (development version at: http://www.uni-kiel.de/pharmacology/pvt/openvigil-current.php)

-OpenVigil 2 is the successor of OpenVigil 1 and uses cleansed FDA AERS data.
-For scientific research, do not use OpenVigil 1 but only version 2!
+OpenVigil 2 and OpenVigilFDA are the successors of OpenVigil 1 and use cleansed FDA AERS data.
+For scientific research on U.S. american data, do not use OpenVigil 1 but only version 2 or OpenVigilFDA!

 Experimental and Clinical Pharmacology, UKSH Kiel, <email@example.com>

 and Prof. Dr. Hans-Joachim Klein, computer scientist, Institut für Informatik, Christian Albrechts

 All software uses browser cookies.
 Cookies are used for the captchas and to store previous queries as convenience for the user (OpenVigilFDA only).
 Users are not tracked.

 Emails sent to the projects members are treated confidentially and are neither systematically saved nor used for statistics.